mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/edge-lb-mlb-example/index.md

 * Access the sample `nginx` app through the public agent URL.

 # Configure the sample app for Marathon-LB

+These steps illustrate how you can configure and deploy the `nginx` service through Marathon-LB.

-1. Open a text editor, then copy and paste the following sample app definition to create the `nginx-mlb.json` file:
+1. Copy and paste the following sample app definition into your text editor to create the `nginx-mlb.json` file:

     ```json
     {